aardjon/trad/doc/architecture.md

 ## 12.1 Important terms

-- Ban: Legal prohibition to climb on a certain summit (or route), usually temporarily due to nature protection
+- Ban: Legal prohibition to climb on a certain summit (or route), usually temporarily due to nature protection.
+- Boundary: A special component which acts as the interface from one architectural ring to the next outer ring (e.g `core` to `adapters`).
 - Technical grade: Difficulty of a climbing route, measured e.g. with UIAA or Saxon scale.
 - Adjectival grade: This gives an overall picture of the route including how well protected it is.
 - Knowledgebase: Encyclopaedia with climbing related information, e.g. regulations or knots.